-Read the full research:http://www.bmj.com/content/...
+Read the full open access paper:http://www.bmj.com/content/...

 But the effect was not sustained beyond 6 weeks of game playing

 Pokémon Go improves physical activity among adults who use the game, but the effect is moderate and not sustained over time, finds a study published in The BMJ Christmas issue this week.

 Results show that the daily average steps during the first week of installation increased by 955 additional steps - equivalent to half of the World Health Organization’s (WHO) recommendation for physical activity per week.

 The following weeks saw a gradual reduction in the number of steps, and this effect was lost after six weeks of game playing.